Technologies drive scientific progress

 2. The Mammalian Disease Models Center will partner with Arc Investigators to engineer animal models of complex diseases, advancing beyond common rodent species to more accurately recapitulate human physiology, pathology, and treatment response.
 This Center will create important resources for the entire scientific community to better interrogate complex diseases where there are currently no good models.
 It will also play a critical role in Arc’s drive toward therapeutically relevant biomedical discoveries and their translation.

-Working closely with all these Centers is the Computation Center, where software developers and bioinformaticians will devise exciting new ways to extract insights out of big data, helping to generate new hypotheses and build predictive models of cellular function.
-The Computation Center will also play a major role in discovery science at Arc, for example by working with the Genome Engineering and Multi-Omics Centers on new effector discovery and with the Models Centers to better understand and model human genetic variation.
+Working closely with all these Centers is the Computational Center, where software developers and bioinformaticians will devise exciting new ways to extract insights out of big data, helping to generate new hypotheses and build predictive models of cellular function.
+The Computational Center will also play a major role in discovery science at Arc, for example by working with the Genome Engineering and Multi-Omics Centers on new effector discovery and with the Models Centers to better understand and model human genetic variation.

-1. The Computation Center will spearhead the development of biological software and algorithms to analyze biomedical data in increasingly powerful ways.
-Arc Institute Investigators, as well as the other Technology Centers, will collaborate with the Computation Center’s software engineers and computational biologists to integrate many types of multi-dimensional datasets toward predictive models of cellular function.
+1. The Computational Center will spearhead the development of biological software and algorithms to analyze biomedical data in increasingly powerful ways.
+Arc Institute Investigators, as well as the other Technology Centers, will collaborate with the Computational Center’s software engineers and computational biologists to integrate many types of multi-dimensional datasets toward predictive models of cellular function.
 Critically, the close proximity of wet lab and computational scientists will enable a tight feedback loop between computational analysis and experimental design and execution for model refinement.
 They will also play a crucial role in building and maintaining systems for high-utility data and software dissemination.
 Long relegated to the back burner in academic biomedical science, we believe that an investment into biological software development will address a major gap in modern research.

 Joining Arc